This exclusive guide about the best places to stake Cardano(ADA) covers all details including fees, security, and ROI.

 How to start staking Cardano on Ledger Nano

-Below the steps needed to start staking Cardano by delegating to a pool:
+Below are the steps needed to start staking Cardano by delegating to a pool:

 - First, install the firmware of the Ledger Nano device